-1. Role of Board and Management.
+- Pole of Board and Management.
 Royal Caribbean's business is conducted by its employees, managers and officers, under the direction of the chief executive officer ("CEO") and the oversight of the Board, to enhance the long-term value of the Company for its shareholders.
 The Board of Directors is elected by the shareholders to oversee management and to exercise its business judgment in furtherance of the long-term best interests of the Company and the shareholders.
-Both the Board of Directors and management recognize that the long-term interests of shareholders are advanced by responsibly addressing the concerns of other stakeholders and interested parties including our employees, guests, suppliers, Royal Caribbean communities, government officials and the public at large.
+Both the Board of Directors and management recognize that the long-term interests of shareholders are advanced by responsibly addressing the concerns of all key stakeholders, including, but not limited to, our employees, guests, suppliers, Royal Caribbean communities, governments and the public at large. - Eunctions of Board.

-2. Functions of Board.
 The Board of Directors has regularly scheduled meetings during the year (normally four meetings) at which it reviews and discusses reports by management on the performance of the Company, its plans and prospects, as well as immediate issues facing the Company.
 The Board also has special meetings called in accordance with the Bylaws as necessary or desirable.
 Directors are expected to attend all scheduled Board and relevant committee meetings.
-In addition to its general oversight of management, the Board also performs a number of specific functions (directly and through committees), including:

-- selecting, evaluating and compensating the CEO and overseeing CEO succession planning; - providing counsel and oversight on the selection, evaluation, development and compensation of senior executives; - reviewing, approving and monitoring fundamental financial and business strategies and major corporate actions;
+In addition to its general oversight of management, the Board also performs a number of specific functions (directly and through committees), including: - > selecting, evaluating and compensating the CEO and overseeing CEO succession planning; - > providing counsel and oversight on the selection, evaluation, development and compensation of senior executives; - reviewing, approving and monitoring fundamental financial and business strategies and major corporate actions;

-- satisfying itself that management has a process in place to assess and manage the Company's exposure to risk, it being understood that senior management is responsible for assessing and managing the Company's exposure to risk and its response to such risk; - reviewing the processes in place for maintaining the integrity of the Company, including the integrity of the financial statements, compliance with law and ethics, relationships with guests and suppliers and the integrity of relationships with other stakeholders; - reviewing with management the Company's corporate citizenship practices, including sustainability, environmental and corporate social responsibility initiatives; and - evaluating the Board and its committees' structure, processes and performance.

-3. Qualifications.
-Directors should possess the highest personal and professional ethics, integrity and values, demonstrate the ability to act candidly, show a willingness and ability to evaluate, challenge and stimulate, have demonstrated leadership ability and a proven record of accomplishment as well as expertise in business, professional, academic, political or community affairs, and be committed to representing the long-term interests of the shareholders.
-The Board recognizes the value of diversity and endeavors to have a Board comprised of individuals with varying backgrounds (including diversity of race, gender and ethnicity) and experience in business and in other areas that may be relevant to the Company's activities.
+- reviewing with management its process for assessing and managing the Company's exposure to risk, it being understood that senior management is responsible for assessing and managing the Company's exposure to risk and its response to such risk; - reviewing the processes in place for maintaining the integrity of the Company, including the integrity of the financial statements and compliance with law and ethics; - reviewing with management the Company's environmental, social and governance policies and practices; and - right evaluating the Board and its committees' structure, processes and performance. - Qualifications.
+Directors should possess the highest personal and professional ethics, integrity and values, demonstrate the ability to act candidly, show a willingness and ability to evaluate, challenge and stimulate, have demonstrated leadership ability and a proven record of accomplishment as well as expertise in business, professional, academic, political or community affairs, and be committed to representing the long-term interests of shareholders and other stakeholders.
+The Board recognizes the value of diversity and endeavors to have a Board comprised of individuals with varying skills and backgrounds (including diversity of race, gender and ethnicity) and experience in business and in other areas that may be relevant to the Company's activities.
 Whenever the Board conducts a search for a new director, the Board will consider at least one woman and one underrepresented minority in the slate of potential candidates.